Covid19 Employment Q&A for Businesses & Entrepreneurs

-I finally qualified for the CEWS.
+I qualify for the CEWS.
 Can I use this Subsidy to pay my workers without making up the difference?

 No, according to the spirit of the law (and possibly also the letter of the law).
 The purpose of this program is to allow workers to keep working during periods of revenue shortfall.

 Workers that are paid 15% less than their previous earnings have the right to refuse to return to work and advance a constructive dismissal claim.
 Otherwise, they may return to work but demand that they be paid their missing wages.

 I had to lay-off some workers.
 What are the implications in law?

-The Ontario government recently changed the Employment Standards Act, 2000 ("ESA") egarding laid-off workers.
-These workers will now be considered to be on "emergency leave" and thus will no longer be eligible to pursue a constructive dismissal claim under the ESA until six weeks after the state of emergency ends on September 25, 2021 (unless a further extension is granted).
+The Ontario government changed the Employment Standards Act, 2000 ("ESA") regarding laid-off workers.
+These workers will now be considered to be on "emergency leave" and thus will no longer be eligible to pursue a wrongful dismissal claim under the ESA until after the state of emergency ends on September 25, 2021 (unless a further extension is granted).
 This provides employers greater flexibility regarding personnel decisions during the interim period.

 However, the employment relationship is governed by not only the ESA, but also the common law and the employment contract between worker and employer.
 If an employment contract does not expressly permit you to lay them off, you would be wise to obtain the consent of an employee to do so.
-If not, you run the risk of the employee advancing a constructive dismissal claim.
+If not, you run the risk of the employee successfully advancing a constructive dismissal claim.
 The only exception is if the industry standard permits lay-offs; for example, manufacturing, construction and factories.

 In practice, the law may be in conflict with the reality on the ground - particularly in these uncertain economic times created by the viral outbreak.